How AI Is Changing Warehouse Operations: Practical Use Cases Beyond the Hype

 Demand Forecasting and Inventory Planning

-An AI-powered warehouse management system improves decision-making by collecting and analyzing large volumes of operational data across warehouse activities.
+A smart WMS improves decision-making by collecting and analyzing large volumes of operational data across warehouse activities.
 By examining usage patterns, sales history, and market demand trends, demand forecasting becomes more accurate.

 This data-driven approach reduces the risk of overstocking or stockouts, improves cash flow, and minimizes capital tied up in excess inventory while increasing overall warehouse productivity.